Texas Tech University

 (1) The TFCC President and co-sponsors of record will be notified and will pick up any unapproved feeding stations within a reasonable time period.

-(2) If the unapproved feeding station is not picked up within a reasonable time period, the Operations Division will pick up and remove the feeding station.
+(2) If the unapproved feeding station is not picked up within a reasonable time period, Operations will pick up and remove the feeding station.

 e.
 Any form of food placed on the ground or within ground cover or left in any other areas not allowed by this policy will be confiscated and removed.